HandyOSS/HandyBrowser/README.md

 ### HandyBrowser TODOs

-0. Make Windows Resize/move work properly.
-Currently the window.move and window.resize events for Windows result in subpixel walks across the screen.
-Likely need an elegant way to do this.

 1. Re-enable HNSD when it's production ready.
 We got HNSD to work and the dockerfile is there to build.
 Setting ```this.resolver = 'hsd'; //|| hnsd``` to 'hnsd' in file ```js/boot.js:24``` will allow you to boot with hnsd.
 Why not HNSD?
 We had issues with queueing and timeouts at scale.
 It works great for one site at a time.
 However when opening multiple tabs with tons of analytics happening (google.com, ebay.com, facebook.com, yahoo.com) HNSD would have a request that would lag and cause subsequent requests to wait for a timeout to happen.
 Replicating can be done by modifying ```/etc/resolv.conf``` to use ```8.8.8.8``` instead of ```127.0.0.1``` and see the difference.
 Thus we use hsd for now [PRs welcome if you can get it working].

 2. It would be great to not need Docker's overhead.
 If there were a way to tell the browser which DNS to use locally that would be ideal.
 We're going work with the community and see if there's a more elegant solution in time.
+If a VM is neccessary, hyperkit or HyperV could be ideal alternatives to Docker.

 3. Re-enable the HandyMiner GUI that's built in already.
 Shell script/workflow to install hstratum onto the dockerized HSD machine needs to be made.

 4. Figure out how to get Chrome extensions working.
 They are most certainly supported in nw.js.

-5. Syncing indicator for the dockerized HSD node, ability to quickly nuke the node for troubleshooting purposes.
+5. Add native-styled close menu buttons for most linux variants.
+Right now its styled like Ubuntu 16.

 ### HandyBrowser Install FAQS